+So you want to buy a skoolie?
 It’s happened!
 You have been bitten with skoolie fever.
-But, where can you find one?
-We are giving you 10 places to buy a skoolie.
+But, where can you buy a skoolie?
+We are giving you an inside tip on 10 places to buy a skoolie.
 Some are better than others, but all proven options.

 Understand that finding places to buy a skoolie is not like getting on Autotrader, RV Trader, or Boat Trader.

-Where Do I Start to Find A Skoolie To Buy?
+Where Do I Start to Search To Buy A Skoolie?

-After you have decided what size skoolie to buy, Choosing A Skoolie, you will begin your first adventure of finding the perfect bus for you!
+Where do I go to buy a skoolie?
+Before you buy a skoolie, you must decide what size skoolie to buy.
+Choosing A Skoolie is the best place to start reading.
+Here, you will begin your first adventure of finding the perfect bus for you!

 It’s always good to know what kind of bus you want to buy from the start.